jn0102-Rust-Experiments/jn-actix-initializer-macros/README.md

 # Actix Initializer Macros
 (use with `jn-actix-initializer`)

-Macros for generating `web::ServiceConfig` initializers
+Macros for generating actix `web::ServiceConfig` initializers